-Beauty is a hot category for social media content and brand storytelling today.
+Beauty (and especially cosmetics) are hot categories for social media content and brand storytelling.

 It’s not hard to see why: 84% of Millennial beauty purchases are influenced by social media now, as Ipsy co-founder Jennifer Goldfarb recently noted at Shoptalk.

 Whether your products are sold direct, online, through retail partners or via your owned retail stores, your entire community—founders, employees, beauty artists, customers and more—are the authentic brand ambassador voices that can forge timely, relevant content to make your beauty brand rise.
-And new social features and technological advancements such as Greenfly are here to support those communities in amplifying your message.
+These are people that LOVE your brand, and aren’t getting just paid per post like influencers (advocacy beat influencer marketing every time).
+And new social features and software platform advancements (such as Greenfly) are here to support those communities in amplifying your message.

-To find social media success for your beauty brand, follow our three tips for community-led brand storytelling — bringing together new ways of thinking about people, tools and technology.
+To find social media success for your cosmetics or beauty brand, follow our three tips for community-led brand storytelling — bringing together new ways of thinking about people, tools and technology.

 Paid beauty macro-influencers with large followings are probably core to your brand’s social content strategy at this point, whether they’re compensated through products, advertising or cash.
 And they likely have added brand value, particularly if your focus is on younger buyers.
 A recent Yotpo study found that among the factors that convince women to make discretionary beauty purchases, GenZ is most influenced by influencers or celebrities (34% of respondents) and a brand’s popularity on Instagram (32%).